 Texture maps for terrains are traditionally created by using a combination of elevation and slope restrictions to govern what texture goes where.

-World Machine gives you a richer set of masking tools to direct your textures with:
+World Machine gives you a richer set of masking tools called Selectors to orchestrate your materials:

 It's time to move beyond height and slope based texture distribution.